Sub-millimeter propagation of antiferromagnetic magnons via magnon-photon coupling: Results

-Magnon-polaritons near the anticrossing point exhibited group velocities in the range of $0$--$6.1 \times 10^7\ \mathrm{m\,s^{-1}}\ (=c/n_{\mathrm{THz}})$ depending on the wavenumbers.
-Assuming an average group velocity of $3.0 \times 10^7\ \mathrm{m\,s^{-1}}$ for the excited magnon-polariton, as a value in the middle of this range, it can be concluded that the group velocity of the magnon-polariton is three orders of magnitude higher than that in the conventional ferromagnetic system \cite{mahmoud2020introduction}, although it is an approximate estimation.
+Magnon-polaritons near the anticrossing point exhibited group velocities in the range of $0$--$\SI{6.1e7}{m.s^{-1}}\ (=c/n_{\mathrm{THz}})$ depending on the wavenumbers.
+Assuming an average group velocity of $\SI{3.0e7}{m.s^{-1}}$ for the excited magnon-polariton, as a value in the middle of this range, it can be concluded that the group velocity of the magnon-polariton is three orders of magnitude higher than that in the conventional ferromagnetic system \cite{Mahmoud20}.